 Creaky knees, stiff hips, achy back.
 Considering how common complaints about joint pain, physical discomfort, and flexibility issues are among anyone over age 40, it’s easy to believe they’re an inevitable part of aging.
-And on the one hand, it’s true there’s a correlation between age and achiness.
+And it’s true there’s some level of correlation between age and achiness.

 For instance, more than 30 million Americans – many of whom have celebrated their 60th birthday – have osteoarthritis (OA), a condition where the smooth, spongy tissue in joints called cartilage has started to wear away or is fully worn.
 (Cartilage covers the ends of bones, and it cushions and supports joints so they stay flexible and functional.)
 This can cause inflammation, pain, and other problems, especially when bones end up rubbing against each other.

 But you can’t solely blame your birth date or even your genetics on pain.
 Yes, tissue around your joints will naturally wear down with age, but external factors play a huge role in worsening or hastening the progression, says Dr. Bill Rawls, Medical Director of Vital Plan.
 In other words, you could be 55 years old, but choices you make could leave you with the joints (and pain) more commonly found in an 85-year-old.

 Internal Vs. External Factors of Aging Joints

 “Your body is continually repairing itself — you wear out cells and then replace them with new cells all the time,” Dr. Rawls explains.
 This is true of all cells, including those that make collagen, the fibrous tissue that makes up cartilage.

 But even if you are the picture of health, the cells that make new collagen and cartilage will eventually burn out.
 That’s referred to as an internal factor of aging, which are things you unfortunately can’t control.